Functional Behavioral Assessment (FBA)

 Why would your child need an FBA?

 Your child might need an FBA to make changes to his or her disruptive or distracting behavior.
-The FBA teaches ways to replace behaviors with better ones so your child can communicate their needs in a more appropriate way.
+The FBA helps to identify the reason(s) a behavior occurs and what is contributing to maintaining it.
+These processes are the function(s) of behavior.
+The next step of the FBA is also identifying ways to replace behaviors with better ones so your child can communicate their needs in a more appropriate way.

 What is your role in the FBA process?

-Why should you worry about getting an FBA for your preschooler?
+Why is it important to complete an FBA for your preschooler?